amitrawat8/PostEvent/README.md

     }
 ```

-### usage of calling PostEventBus Subscribe of activity or fragment in other class
+### usage of calling PostEventBus Subscribe of activity or fragment in other class  (e.g SecondActivity.kt)

 ```kotlin